 - information desk telephones, telephones on reception-desk could be listening devices

-- provide training and education to management team and/or key security personnel
+- provide training and education to the management team and/or key security personnel

 - check electrical systems, lights